gastonamengual/gastonamengual-github.io/content/Machine Learning/Singular Value Decomposition.md

 Title: Singular Value Decomposition
 Date: 2020.12.14
-Summary: Theoretical explanation of the SVD, from-scratch implementation and application on an image.
+Summary: Theoretical explanation of the SVD.
+From-scratch Python implementation.
+Application example on an image.

 ```python